Roland Emmerich: Personal life and advocacy

-Emmerich has claimed that he witnessed overt racism when producers and studio executives were opposed to allowing him to cast Will Smith for the lead in Independence Day, and reluctant to allow him to portray an interracial couple in The Day After Tomorrow.
-He has also claimed that he has encountered homophobia from the same groups, and is vocal in his opposition to such behavior.
+Emmerich is gay and is an LGBT rights activist.
+He is married to Omar De Soto.
+He has stated that he witnessed overt racism when producers and studio executives were opposed to allowing him to cast Will Smith for the lead in Independence Day, and reluctant to allow him to portray an interracial couple in The Day After Tomorrow.
+He has also stated that he has encountered homophobia from the same groups, and is vocal in his opposition to such behavior.
 He has stated that sometimes he does "[not like working in] the movie business", describing it as a sometimes "very cold, brutal business", but his motivation to keep directing is that he genuinely "like[s] making movies".

 In 2006, he pledged $150,000 to the Legacy Project, a campaign dedicated to gay and lesbian film preservation.
 Emmerich made the donation on behalf of Outfest, making it the largest gift in the festival's history.
 In 2007, on behalf of the LGBT community, he held a fundraiser at his Los Angeles home for Democratic Party presidential candidate Hillary Clinton.

 In 2011, he became a U.S. citizen while keeping his German citizenship.
 He stated he did so because he "wanted to have a vote in the next US elections" and that he waited because he "didn’t want to become an American under Bush."